etendosoftware/docs/docs/developer-guide/etendo-rx/how-to-guides/how-to-filter-for-active-or-inactive.md

 ---

-Another way to get active rows is to remove the parameter \_noActiveFilter parameter, because by default the active row always applies the active row filter.
+Another way to get active rows is to remove the parameter `_noActiveFilter parameter` , because by default the active row always applies the active row filter.